How Do I Get My Parents to Move to Assisted Living?

 Having familiar furniture, decorations, or belongings arranged similarly to how they were at home could go a long way toward making the apartment much more comfortable for your parent.
 Before moving to the community, ask if there are any particular photos or memorabilia they would like to take.

 Moving your parents to assisted living is a big transition and one that takes time, patience, understanding, and love.
 Trust that your loved one will eventually treat their community like their new home.
 If you have questions about the assisted living transition process, we would love to speak with you.
-Click here to talk with one of our care consultants.
+Please connect with one of our care consultants.